 The Parochial Church Council (PCC) is committed to its role which primarily includes “cooperation with the minister in promoting in the parish the whole mission of the Church, pastoral, evangelistic, social and ecumenical.”
 But there may be a time when you need to complain.
 This complaints procedure is for those who are unhappy about matters for which the PCC is responsible that have affected them.

-Prior to using this formal procedure the PCC encourages an informal approach to the Vicar or a Churchwarden to see if the matter can be resolved in that way.
+When responding to complaints, the aim is always to enable them to be resolved informally, speedily and fairly by discussion, problem-solving, mediation and negotiation.
+Problems should therefore be brought directly to the person(s) responsible for the area of dissatisfaction or disquiet, with the goal of resolving them in this way.
+The person responsible should be willing to listen, to discuss the matter with the complainant, and to seek to satisfy the concerns where justified.